 I will make every effort to start and end class on time.
 If you arrive late, please enter quietly without disturbing the rest of the class.
 While in class, please be courteous to your fellow classmates and me.
 During lectures and discussions only one person should speak at a time.
 I encourage you to ask questions of your fellow students and me.
 I consider a good question as valuable as a good answer.
 In lectures, it is difficult to ask good questions unless you already have some familiarity with the material.
 Therefore, you should do the required reading before the relevant class session.
-Laptops, cell phones, Smartphones and other electronic devices are a disturbance to both students and professors.
-All electronic devices must be turned off prior to the start of each class meeting.

 I am available during the office hours listed at the beginning of the syllabus.
 If I have to cancel office hours, I will try to make an announcement both in class and on NYU Classes.
 If you cannot make it at these times, you can make an appointment to see me at another time.
-I am usually in the office every day.
-You can also take a chance and just drop by my office.
-However, even if I am in my office, I may have to turn you away if I am busy.